aburehan87/SciqusTask/README.md

 8. **Access the Application:**
    - Open a browser or Postman and hit the API endpoints (e.g., `http://localhost:8080/api/students`, `http://localhost:8080/api/courses`) to interact with the application.
+In the below images, some students have no email and some students have no course allocated.
+This is to show the course dissociation as mentioned in the task.

 SCREENSHOTS:
 ![Screenshot 2025-01-23 183813](https://github.com/user-attachments/assets/3f06dfd7-58ec-401e-a2be-c1ce94069bac)